Bony (character)

 Detective Inspector Napoleon "Bony" Bonaparte is a fictional character created by Australian novelist Arthur Upfield (1890–1964).
 Bony is a biracial Aboriginal Australian detective with a reputation for solving difficult cases by finding subtle clues.
 Upfield introduced the character in his 1929 novel The Barrakee Mystery.
-29 novels featuring the character were published.
+He published a total of 29 novels, through 1966, featuring this character.

 Upfield said that he based the character on Tracker Leon, a biracial Aboriginal Australian man who worked for the Queensland Police.

 Biography

-Napoleon "Bony" Bonaparte is the son of an Aboriginal Australian mother and a white father.
+In the novel, Napoleon "Bony" Bonaparte is the son of an Aboriginal Australian mother and a white father.
 He was born during a time when an interracial relationship between an Aboriginal and a white person was forbidden.
-Bony was found in his dead mother's arms, where he was taken in by a Catholic mission; there he was named Napoleon Bonaparte, after the French military leader who lived from 1769 to 1821.
+Bony was found in his dead mother's arms, and was taken in and reared by a Catholic mission.
+They named him Napoleon Bonaparte, after the French military leader who lived from 1769 to 1821.

 Bonaparte (nicknamed "Bony") holds a Bachelor of Arts degree from Queensland University.

-He is a detective inspector with the Queensland Police.
+He is a detective inspector with the Queensland Police who makes use of all parts of his background.
 He applies his astounding tracking skills to crime investigation, and has earned a peerless reputation for solving cases.
 Occasionally, Queensland's criminal investigation department sends him on assignment to another jurisdiction in Australia, if a murder case there stymies the local authorities.

 Some of his assignments require him to work undercover.
 During an undercover operation, he may pose as a station hand or labourer, with only a few senior police aware of his secret identity.
 He sometimes uses an alias, such as Nat Bonnar or (as in Death of a Swagman) Robert Burns.
-When he gives his real name, he often adds "My friends call me Bony".
+When he gives his real name, he often adds, "My friends call me Bony".

-Bony says that he has been sacked several times for disobeying direct orders from his superiors, but adds that he is always reinstated almost immediately.
+Bony says that he has been sacked several times for disobeying direct orders from his superiors (most usually Col. Spendor), but adds that he is always reinstated almost immediately.
 He and his wife, Marie, live in Banyo, a suburb of Brisbane.
 They have three adult sons; the eldest, Charles, is studying to be a doctor.